jay-jay/4D-WWW-Cache/README.md

 ```
 will purge a cached key "http://www.jamesborillo.com"

-The following method is requred in your application in order for the above URL to work
+Method "purge_cache" is requred in your application in order for the above URL to work.
+Add the following lines in the method.
 ```
-Method purge_cache content
 C_TEXT($0;$1)
 w3_purge_cache
 ```